isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2020-06-05-minister-virtual-hari-raya-get-together.md

 ---
 layout: post
-title:  MINISTER’S VIRTUAL HARI RAYA GET-TOGETHER SPEECH BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES AND MINISTER-IN-CHARGE OF MUSLIM AFFAIRS MR MASAGOS ZULKIFLI ON 5 JUNE 2020
+title:  Minister's Virtual Hari Raya Get-Together Speech By Minister For The Environment And Water Resources and Minister-In-Charge Of Muslim Affairs Mr Masagos Zulkifli On 5 June 2020
 date:   2020-06-05
 permalink: /media-centre/speeches-and-press-releases/virtual-hari-raya-get-together-2020
 ---

 ### Building our Future Together as a Community of Success

-Community leaders,
+Community leaders, <br>
-Distinguished colleagues,
+Distinguished colleagues, <br>
-Ladies and gentlemen,
+Ladies and gentlemen, <br>

 1. Assalamualaikum Warahmatullahi Wabarakatuh.
 Selamat Hari Raya Aidilfitri.
 Thank you for joining me for our virtual Hari Raya get-together.
 We may all be in separate locations this year, but we remain united and together in spirit.
 Tonight, I am proud to share this space with representatives from various community institutions.
 You have all played very crucial roles, particularly in the past few months, to rally the community and build up our resilience, as we battle against COVID-19.